 Breast Implants Removal, Capsulectomy, Breast Implant Exchange

-Patients with a history of breast implants may decide to remove them or change the appearance of their breasts or implants.
+Patients with a history of breast implants may decide to remove breast implants or change the appearance of their breasts or breast implants.
 Sometimes breasts that have been overly enlarged in the past may eventually become ptotic or sag.
 Removing breast implants and performing a breast lift (mastopexy) or a breast lift and fat transfer can rejuvenate breast appearance without the enlargement from implants.
-At the same time, breast implant capsulectomy can be peformed.
+At the same time, breast implant capsulectomy can be peformed if indicated based on lab testing.

 A past history of textured shell breast implants has been associated with breast implant associated anaplastic large cell lymphoma (BIA-ALCL).
 BIA-ALCL is a type of non-Hodgkin’s lymphoma or cancer of the immune system that has been found in the scar tissue and fluid around breast implants and can spread throughout the body.
 The most recent data suggests that BIA-ALCL may be related to breast implants with a textured surface rather than breast implants with a smooth surface.
 Although BIA-ALCL is rare, some women who have textured implants may wish for removal of implants or removal and replacement with smooth breast implants.
 The FDA and agencies in Europe are currently investigating BIA-ALCL and the potential relationship with textured breast implants.
-If you have textured breast implants and breast symptoms, such as rash, pain, lumps, swelling, asymmetry, capsular contracture or fluid collection, consider seeing us for removal of breast implants and possibly also the scar tissue capsule around your textured breast implant.
+Allergan textured breast implants have been recalled by the manufacturer and these were a common implant used by some plastic surgeons.
+If you have textured breast implants, such as Allergan, and breast symptoms, such as rash, pain, lumps, swelling, asymmetry, capsular contracture or fluid collection, consider seeing us for removal of breast implants and possibly also the scar tissue capsule around your textured breast implant.
 BIA-ALCL has been found most commonly in patients with late onset fluid collection or seroma around the implant.
 When removing your breast implants, Dr. Taylor and Dr. Sullivan can collect seroma fluid and portions of the capsule to send to our breast pathologist at Mount Auburn Hospital, a Harvard University teaching hospital, to rule out BIA-ALCL.
-The fluid and tissue can be tested with Wright Giemsa stained smears and cell block immunohistochemistry / flow cytometry for cluster of differentiation (CD30) and Anaplastic Lymphoma Kinase (ALK) markers.
+The fluid and breast implant capsule tissue can be tested for BIA-ALCL with Wright Giemsa stained smears and cell block immunohistochemistry / flow cytometry for cluster of differentiation (CD30) and Anaplastic Lymphoma Kinase (ALK) markers.
+If BIA-ALCL is detected, a complete capsulectomy is indicated.

 Women with saline breast implants may desire exchange of the implants for the more natural feel of silicone breast implants with less rippling or without the fluid motion sometimes found with saline breast implants.